 A checkpoint owner is the owner of all checkpointed processes and the resulting statefiles.
 Only the checkpoint owner or superuser is permitted to perform a checkpoint.
 If targeted processes have multiple owners, only the superuser is permitted to checkpoint them.
 Only the checkpoint owner or superuser can restart checkpointed process(es) from a statefile.
 If the superuser performed a checkpoint, only the superuser can restart it.

 A process group is a set of processes that constitute a logical job-they share the same process group ID.
 For example, modern UNIX shells arrange pipelined programs into a process group, so they all can be suspended and managed with the shell's job control facilities.
-You can determine the process group ID using the -p option of the jobs command, built into all but the Bourne shell; see csh(1) or ksh(1).
+You can determine the process group ID using the -j option of the ps command; see ps(1).
 Programmers can change the process group ID using the setpgid() system call; see setpgid(2).